Mont de Gébroulaz

-Mont de Gébroulaz is a mountain of Savoie, France.
-It lies in the Massif de la Vanoise range, between Aiguille de Péclet and Aiguille de Polset.
+Mont de Gébroulaz is a mountain in Savoie, France.
+It lies in the Vanoise Massif, between Aiguille de Péclet and Aiguille de Polset.
 It has an elevation of 3,511 metres above sea level.

 The toponym "Gébroulaz" is derived from the Gaulish word gabra, meaning a female chamois, together with the diminutive suffix -oulaz.
 It is a traditional place name (or lieu-dit) of the Méribel area, and is also used in the names of a nearby glacier (Glacier de Gébroulaz) and mountain pass (Col de Gébroulaz).